The No Driving Defense

 What if I wasn’t driving when I was pulled over?
-If I was driving, what if the police did not see me driving?
+Or if the police did not see me driving?

-In order to be convicted of DUI, California Vehicle Code Sections 23152 and 23153 both require that you actually have been driving a motor vehicle while under the influence.
-But what constitutes driving according to California law?
+In order to be convicted of DUI, California Vehicle Code Sections 23152 and 23153 both require that you actually have been driving a motor vehicle.
+But what things constitute driving?

+Most of the time this is not an issue.
+The police usually observe the DUI suspect driving a moving automobile on a highway, such that this element is often taken for granted and, therefore, there is no contention about this issue.
 However, on occasion, the arresting officer has not actually seen the conduct that, irrefutably, constitutes “driving.”
-Instead, the officer perhaps found the DUI suspect asleep on the front seat of a car which is lawfully parked, keys in the ignition, car running with the transmission set to “park” or “neutral”.
+Instead, the officer has probably found the DUI suspect asleep on the front seat of a car which is lawfully parked, keys in the ignition, with the transmission set to “neutral” and the headlights and wipers on.

 The California Supreme Court drew a contrast between the term “drive,” normally understood to require there have been “volitional movement of the vehicle,” and the term “driver,” which CVC §305 defines as someone who is “either driving or in actual physical control.”
 The Court said that the phrase “actual physical control” does not appear anywhere in the drunk driving offense statutes.
 Additionally, the Court noted that because “driver” is defined as a person who drives or is in actual physical control, the two terms (drive vs. actual physical control) must have different meanings.
 Mercer v.
 DMV (1991) 53 Cal.3d 753,